-2.11.
-Teaching and pedagogical skills
+2.11 Teaching and Pedagogical Skills

-Teaching is one of the most effective ways to transfer knowledge and skills.
-By training the fellows to teach, they perform different activities that help them to improve their ability to communicate with a professional audience and learn current concepts of teaching and learning at a higher level.
+Teaching is one of the most effective ways to transfer comptencies.
+By training the fellows to teach, they perform different activities that help them to improve their ability to communicate with a professional audience and learn current concepts of teaching and learning at a higher level in the same time that casecade their comptencies.
 The focus will be on the role of the teacher and his/her professional development, learning as a cognitive process, different teaching methods and their effect on learning, evaluation at different levels, and communication and pedagogical qualifications.

-During the two-year programme, fellows should participate in the teaching of public health microbiology both in teaching institutions and in the field.
+During the two-year programme, fellows should participate in the teaching of public health microbiology both at teaching institutions and in the field.

-The pedagogical objective of this participation in training other individuals is to acquire the following skills and attitude/abilities:
+The pedagogical objective of training other individuals is to acquire the following skills and abilities/attitude: